rythrojaofficial/axis45/events/2024-laborday-mini.md

 > **Categories**: Placement will be organized by expected difficulty.
 >
-> But don't stress about which you'll be in, just write down what you want to do and we'll put you in the right category 👍
+> Just write down roughly what you plan to do and we'll put you in the right category 👍
 >
 > 1. **A2**: Pass centered around 1-2 basic flippingOrTwistingTricks or many basic non-flippingOrTwistingTricks
 > 2. **A3**: Pass includes 1-2 intermediate flippingOrTwistingTricks/variations/connections or many basic flippingOrTwistingTricks